Form and Void (True Detective): 2012

-The caretaker with facial scarring featured at the end of the previous episode (Glenn Fleshler) watches over a man whom he calls "daddy" who is bound to a bed in a room filled with words written on the walls.
-He exits the room to his nearby house, where he effortlessly dons a British accent while watching Cary Grant and James Mason in North by Northwest on TV.
-Despite its squalor, his house seems to be full of books.
-He reunites with Betty (Ann Dowd), his developmentally disabled lover.
-The caretaker is later seen painting a building at a school playground and staring at the children.
+The caretaker with facial scarring featured at the end of the previous episode (Glenn Fleshler) watches over a man bound to a bed, whom he calls "daddy".
+After watching Cary Grant and James Mason in North by Northwest on TV, he begins to use a British accent, and has a sexual encounter with Betty (Ann Dowd), his developmentally disabled lover.
+He is later seen painting a building at a school playground and staring at the children.